3loi/MSP_Face/Visual_Modality/README.md

 1. Extract frames from videos
   video2jpg.py extracts the frames from video.
   ```
-  python jpg2face.py -root MSP_ROOT_DIR
+  python jpg2face.py -dir MSP_DIR
   ```
-* -root: root directory used to extract the segments and download the videos
+* -root: directory used to extract the segments and download the videos

 3. Extract faces from frames
   jpg2face.py extracts the largest face from each frame (if found).
   ```
-  python jpg2face.py -root MSP_ROOT_DIR
+  python jpg2face.py -dir MSP_DIR
   ```
-* -root: root directory used to extract the segments and download the videos
+* -root: directory used to extract the segments and download the videos